 Laminate bathroom flooring

 Depending on what you choose and your price bracket the laminate flooring will have a tough, resin-coated top layer which makes it water resistant.
-You can opt for a range of wood finishes in different colours, which all suit a medium sized bathroom as a standard choice.
+You can opt for a range of wood finishes in different colours, which all suit a medium-sized bathroom as a standard choice.

 Simple to install

-Laminate is simple to install, which also makes live a little bit easier.
+Laminate is simple to install, which also makes life a little bit easier.
 Despite this, this type of flooring is susceptible to water damage so ensuring you wipe up any residue or excess water is crucial.
 Being difficult to repair, ensure you take care of it or the bathroom cost may add up.